 Bus services in the Greater Sydney Metropolitan area are divided into 15 regions, serviced by individual contracts.
 Historically, these contracts have been operated by a combination of the State Transit Authority and private operators.

 Bus Region One covers the outer western suburbs between Blacktown, Penrith, Windsor and Richmond.
 The current contract with Busways Blacktown commenced in October 2013 and is due to conclude in October 2021.

 Contract One will be procured as part of Transport for NSW's procurement processes for 10 out of the 14 Greater Sydney Metropolitan Bus Contracts.

 The contract will be procured in Tranche Three alongside Contract Two and 15.

 |Oct 2021||Expected Construction Completion|

 |Mar 2024||Expected Contract Commencement|

-|Oct 2019||The NSW Government announced it will competitively tender 13 of the 14 Sydney metropolitan bus contracts over the coming three years.
+|Oct 2019||The NSW Government announced it will competitively tender 13 of the 14 Sydney metropolitan bus contracts between 2020 and 2023.
 This follows the award of Bus Region Six in 2018 to Transit Systems.
 The NSW Government also announced it will be replacing Sydney's diesel bus fleet with electric vehicles.|

-|Dec 2019||An industry briefing detailed the procurement timeline for the contracts.
-13 contracts are expected to be tendered over the next three years, with new contracts established by early 2023.|
+|Dec 2019||An industry briefing detailed the procurement timeline for the contracts to be procured between 2020 and 2023.|